 Of course, there are lots of reasons why I wanted to dip my toe in the tropical waters of travel writing.
 But one reason was this.
 Nearly everyone I spoke to told me travel writing was one of the toughest industries to break into.
 That publications were closing, budgets were shrinking and it was near impossible to get an editor to reply to an email, let alone commission you.

-I don’t mind a challenge and so after taking this life-changing online course in travel writing (affiliate link) I had the confidence and know-how I needed to pitch editors.[And to be honest, I actually now think there’s never been a better time to be a travel writer]
+I don’t mind a challenge and so after taking taking a short course in travel writing I had the confidence and know-how I needed to pitch editors.[And to be honest, I actually now think there’s never been a better time to be a travel writer]

 But.
 Yes, there was a ‘but’.